Retail Fraud Attorneys in Michigan

-Reasons to hire a theft and retail fraud specialist attorney – Do not get a Public Defender
+Reasons to hire a theft and retail fraud specialist attorney:

-- It is important to know the judge and his past treatment of similarly situated defendants.
+- It is important to know the judge and their past treatment of similarly situated defendants.

 - It is important to hire a dedicated attorney who knows special and alternative options which are available and helpful to your case.
 It is important that each client is characterized individually.
-Each defendant should not be all be treated the same.
+Defendants should not be all be treated the same.

 - Whether an accused is a first-time or repeat offender, this case can be the most significant event in their life.
 It is critically important that you obtain the best result possible as it could and will have an effect on the rest of your life.
-Do not trust a court appointed attorney to provide any specialized or individualized assistance.
-A court appointed attorney will only do what the prosecution wants.
+Do not trust a court-appointed attorney to provide any specialized or individualized assistance.
+A court-appointed attorney will only do what the prosecution wants.
 They simply do not take the time to fully investigate the whole case.
 They will not look at videos or LPO reports.
 They will spend as little time as necessary to finish your case as they have several more to finish.
-Those with a court appointed attorney will have no one to call for advice, counseling, questions, or assistance.
-A retail fraud or theft case and its outcome is entirely too important to trust a public defender.
-As good intentioned as they may be, they simply do not have the time and qualifications to do what ever is necessary to obtain the best result.
-You may spend three minutes with a lawyer who literally holds your life and future in his hands.
+Those with a court-appointed attorney will have no one to call for advice, counseling, questions, or assistance.
+A retail fraud or theft case and its outcome are entirely too important to trust a public defender.
+As well-intentioned as they may be, they simply do not have the time or qualifications to do whatever is necessary to obtain the best result.
+You may spend three minutes with a lawyer who literally holds your life and future in their hands.

-Why are we Retail Fraud and Theft Lawyer Specialists?
+Why Are We Retail Fraud & Theft Lawyer Specialists?

-Most criminal defense attorneys do not specialize in retail fraud and theft offenses.
+Most criminal defense attorneys do not focus on retail fraud and theft offenses.
 Our attorneys do.
-We realize the special needs that are specific to these types of offenses and understand that by knowing the specific issues unique to these types of cases we can and do obtain amazing results for our clients.
-These issues include:
+We realize the special needs that are specific to these types of offenses and understand that by knowing the specific issues unique to these types of cases we can and do obtain amazing results for many of our clients.